 - The Village has limited parking spaces and narrow streets that have to be cleared for AC Transit buses and other through traffic.
 During unloading and loading of your furniture or moving containers, you are responsible for not blocking the traffic.
 Please try to use your reserved space (approx. 7.5’ x 16’), ask your neighbors about using their spaces, or use the Guest spaces.
 Please do not drive cars, trucks, or trailers on the lawn or sidewalks as you may break underground water lines and be charged for the damage.

-- If you need the Village Office to reserve parking spaces for your moving container, submit the UVA Parking Space Reservation for Moving Equipment at least two weeks in advance of the drop-off date.
+- If you need the Village Office to reserve parking spaces for your moving container, submit the Requesting UVA Parking for Your Move at least two weeks in advance of the drop-off date.
 We charge a fee for the assistance and cannot guarantee the proximity of the spaces to your apartment.